balynsky/react-native-document-picker/README.md

 **Manually Link Native Modules**

-1. Run `npm install react-native-document-picker --save`
+1. Run `npm install balynsky/react-native-document-picker --save`
 2. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` [(Screenshot)](http://url.brentvatne.ca/jQp8) then [(Screenshot)](http://url.brentvatne.ca/1gqUD).
 3. Add `libRNDocumentPicker.a` to `Build Phases -> Link Binary With Libraries`